iov-one/iov-core/packages/iov-cli/README.md

 ## How to use the IOV-Core command line interface

-1. Install @iov/cli and run `iov-cli` as shown above
+1. Install `@iov/cli` and run `iov-cli` as shown above
 2. Start a local BNS blockchain as described in [scripts/bnsd/README.md](https://github.com/iov-one/iov-core/tree/master/scripts/bnsd/README.md)
-3. Play around like in the following example code:
+3. Play around as in the following example code:

 ```
 > const profile = new UserProfile();